-UseResponse is a complex platform to support customers and social CRM, but if you use other systems for project management, invoicing, billing, hosting, you can enhance your experience with customers by integrating our Restful API into your platform.
+UseResponse is a complex platform to support customers and social CRM but if you use other systems for project management, invoicing, billing, hosting, you can enhance your experience with customers by integrating our Restful API into your platform.

-When making RESTful API requests you need to be prepared to handle returned HTTP response codes.
+When making RESTful API requests you need to be prepared to handle returned HTTP response codes

-With UseResponse API you can use following REST commands over http using json: POST, GET.
-PUT, DELETE
+With UseResponse API you can use following REST commands over HTTP using JSON: POST, GET.
+PUT, DELETE.

-All requests should be done to your platform (resource URL) preferably using https protocol.
+All requests should be done to your platform (resource URL) preferably using the https protocol.
 Make sure to use cURL to make requests, SDK or from your command line.

 Here is how we refer to the specific resource: